 Confluent and reticulated papillomatosis is a chronic disease characterized by exacerbations and remissions.
 Discontinuation of successful therapy usually results in recurrence of the confluent and reticulated papillomatosis.

 Patients with confluent and reticulated papillomatosis are often asymptomatic, but they may experience mild pruritus.
 In a study of cases in Japan, 57.1% were asymptomatic, while the rest experienced pruritus.
 Eight of ten were without symptoms in a Lebanese survey Patients observe reticulated and pigmented macules, patches, and plaques most commonly on the chest.

 One expects the following, proposed as diagnostic criteria: (1) scaly brown macules and patches, with some appearing reticulated and papillomatous; (2) involvement of the upper trunk, neck, or flexural areas; (3) negative fungal staining of scales or no response to antifungal treatment; and (4) favorable response to antibiotics.
+Spontaneous regression may occur.